WinforUniRegensburg/lgr_zeitplan_generator/README.md

 ### Usage and Requirements

-This tool uses HTML5, JavaScript, jQuery, Bootstrap, Node.js and Electron.
+This tool uses HTML5, JavaScript, jQuery, Bootstrap, Node.js and Electron (+the electron-packager).

 #### Getting started

 ##### Use in browser
-Just go down to ```/zeitplantool/index.html``` and open the file in your browser.
+Download the Repo and execute ```/zeitplantool/index.html```  in your browser.
 We recommend Google Chrome or Firefox.

 ##### Use as a desktop application with Electron